saminiir/saminiir.github.io/_posts/2016-01-24-cryptographic-identity-gpg.markdown

 Again, do not delete revoked keys.
 They are still useful to decrypt data previously encrypted with the old key.

+## Distributing an encryption subkey

+For distributed usage, a subkey can be created for each usage purpose.

+For example, to encrypt and decrypt your password manager files both in your phone and laptop, transfer the generated encryption subkey to the phone like so:

+{% highlight bash %}

+# generate a strong random password
+$ gpg2 --armor --gen-random 1 20
+$ gpg2 --armor --export-secret-keys $SUBKEY_ID | gpg2 --armor --symmetric --output encsubkey.sec.asc
+{% endhighlight %}

+After that, transfer the `encsubkey.sec.asc` via a secure mechanism, e.g. a flash storage, to the new device.

+Never transfer private keys through the internet, and strive for isolated environments where the transfer is done.

 {% include twitter.html %}

 # Notes